 • Frozen vs. Fresh: Both frozen and fresh rabbit meat can be suitable for dogs.
 If you choose frozen meat, make sure it’s properly thawed before cooking.
 Fresh meat should be used within a few days or frozen for later use.

-See also How long to cook beef sirloin steak
+See also How to cook mussels in red sauce

 By considering these factors, you can choose the right rabbit meat for your dog’s diet and provide a healthy and nutritious meal.